microsoft/DeepSpeed/blogs/deepspeed-gds/README.md

 DeepNVMe improves the performance and efficiency of I/O-bound DL applications by accelerating I/O operations and reducing hardware requirements.
-It achieves this by leveraging storage innovations such as Non-Volatile Memory Express (NVMe) Solid Storage Devices (SSDs) and Nvidia Magnum IO^TM GPUDirect® Storage (GDS).
+It achieves this by leveraging storage innovations such as Non-Volatile Memory Express (NVMe) Solid Storage Devices (SSDs) and NVIDIA Magnum IO<sup>TM</sup> GPUDirect® Storage (GDS).
 In this blog we show the benefits of DeepNVMe using microbenchmarks and an inference application.
 In experiments conducted on an Azure NC96ads\_A100\_v4 VM, we observed that DeepNVMe saturates available NVMe bandwidth for data transfers with GPU or CPU memory, achieving up to 10GB/sec reads and 5 GB/secs writes.

 # Background
 High-performance access to persistent storage is a common challenge in many computing domains, including DL.
 Thus, a significant number of hardware and software solutions have been proposed.
-DeepNVMe builds on three such solutions: (1) NVMe SSDs, (2) Nvidia GDS, and (3) Linux Asynchronous I/O (libaio).
+DeepNVMe builds on three such solutions: (1) NVMe SSDs, (2) NVIDIA GDS, and (3) Linux Asynchronous I/O (libaio).
 We will briefly describe each of these technologies.

 NVMe SSDs are Flash-based storage devices that are replacing much slower hard disk drives (HDD) as primary persistent storage in modern servers.
 For example, an Azure NC96ads\_A100\_v4 VM is equipped with four NVMe SSDs which are individually capable of 3.25 GB/sec reads and can be combined in a RAID-0 configuration for a theoretical aggregate read bandwidth of 13 GB/sec.
-Nvidia GDS enables direct transfers between NVMe and GPU memory thus avoiding the inefficiencies of the traditional approach of using intermediate CPU memory (bounce buffer).
-Nvidia GDS is generally available in CUDA versions 11.4 and above.
+NVIDIA GDS enables direct transfers between NVMe and GPU memory thus avoiding the inefficiencies of the traditional approach of using intermediate CPU memory (bounce buffer).
+NVIDIA GDS is generally available in CUDA versions 11.4 and above.
 Finally, libaio is an asynchronous I/O stack introduced in Linux to better extract raw performance of fast storage devices like NVMe SSDs compared to the traditional I/O stack.

-# DeepNVMe: an Optimization Module for DeepLearning I/O
+# DeepNVMe: an Optimization Module for Deep Learning I/O

 DeepNVMe is a Python module that we developed with two key design principles.
 First, it leverages the above discussed storage technologies to implement powerful optimizations such as non-blocking I/O operations, bulk submission of I/O operations, parallelization of an individual I/O operation, and a lightweight runtime.
 Second, it exposes these I/O optimizations through a simple POSIX-like interface to foster easy integration into DL applications while avoiding the complexities of the underlying technologies.